cloud-dev-user/forex-app-okd/Integrated Troubleshooting Challenge.md

 ### **Environment Setup: Integrated Troubleshooting Challenge**

-*(Instructor Guide – SSK Training & Consulting)*

 ---

 ### 🧠 Overview

 A pre-broken **Forex App** setup used for Module 11 – *Integrated Troubleshooting Challenge*.

-This setup intentionally introduces multiple issues for participants to diagnose and fix.
+This setup intentionally introduces multiple issues to diagnose and fix.

 ---